EugeneChu/reading_list/README.md

 Thanks to Nicolás Bevacqua for a good idea!

-This is a short list of books I have already read or planning to in nearest future.
+This is a short list of books I have already read or planning to in the nearest future.
 Unlike the original idea, I'll use this list more as a progress tracker than as a list of books with my rating.